-Q: If a student changes their grading option on a class and the department has already certified the course as meeting the dept requirement, do you contact us to make sure it still counts with the new grading basis?
+Q: If a student changes their grading option on a class and the department has already certified the course as meeting the department requirement, do you contact us to make sure it still counts with the new grading basis?

 A: Departments now have the ability to log into the Query Viewer in PeopleSoft and search for a query named STF_DEPT_ATHLETE_EMAIL.
-Running this query provides a list of all student athletes that fall under your Acad Org, along with the corresponding email addresses.
+Running this query provides a list of all student-athletes that fall under your Acad Org, along with the corresponding email addresses.

 For further information, see our Athlete Email Job Aid (pdf).